jypma/zio-xml/README.md

 # zio-xml

-This library non-blocking parsers, writers and filters for handling streaming XML in the [zio](https://zio.dev/) Scala framework, specifically as `ZStream`.
+This library provides non-blocking parsers, writers and filters for handling streaming XML in the [zio](https://zio.dev/) Scala framework, specifically as `ZStream`.
 Parsing is done by wrapping the [Aalto](https://github.com/FasterXML/aalto-xml) XML parser.
 Writing uses the standard Java `XMLOutputFactory` mechanism (writing to a byte array which is known not to block).

 Currently, ZIO 2.0+ is targeted.